-For 5G NR, we can exploit the following signals for sensing: reference signals used for channel estimation, synchronization signal blocks (SSBs), and data payload.
+For 5G NR, we can exploit the following signals for sensing: reference signals used for channel estimation, synchronization signal blocks (SSBs), and data payload, as was explored in, e.g., \cite{Zhangpmn20, 8805161}.
 The properties of these signals in terms of sensing are summarized in Table \ref{tab-property}.
 These communication signals may be further jointly optimized for C\&S, using methods in, e.g., \cite{Liu17ada,Liu18, Liu18mumimo}.